This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place the shredded zucchini in a kitchen towel, wrap the towel around the zucchini, and squeeze out as much of the water as possible.
+- Drain the zucchini.
+Place the shredded zucchini in a kitchen towel, wrap the towel around the zucchini, and squeeze out as much water as possible.

-- In your mixer's bowl, combine the zucchini, cashew butter, honey, and egg; mix for 30 seconds or until thoroughly combined.
+- Mix the batter.
+In your mixer's bowl, combine the zucchini, cashew butter, honey, and egg; mix for 30 seconds or until thoroughly combined.
 Add baking soda, cocoa, and vanilla; continue to beat until well incorporated.
 Fold in the chocolate chips.

 Nutrition